Azure/azure-powershell/src/StorageSync/StorageSync/help/Az.StorageSync.md

 Checks for potential compatibility issues between your system and Azure File Sync.

 ### [Invoke-AzStorageSyncFileRecall](Invoke-AzStorageSyncFileRecall.md)
-This command is deprecated.
-Please use run Invoke-StorageSyncFile Recall using the PowerShell module that ships with the Azure File Sync agent.
+This command recalls all tiered files back to local disk.

+> [!IMPORTANT]
+> `Invoke-AzStorageSyncFileRecall` is deprecated.
+Please use [Invoke-StorageSyncFileRecall](/azure/storage/files/storage-sync-how-to-manage-tiered-files#how-to-recall-a-tiered-file-to-disk).

 ### [New-AzStorageSyncCloudEndpoint](New-AzStorageSyncCloudEndpoint.md)
 This command creates an Azure File Sync cloud endpoint in a sync group.